jetza/Generative-AI-Services-Demo/README.md

 REACT_APP_API_NINJAS=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-4. Run `npm start` to start the development server.
+4. Run `npm run start` to start the development server.
 5. Open `http://localhost:3000` in your browser to see the app.

+NOTE: U must register to OpenAI, API Ninjas and D-ID to get your unique keys and then use them in this application.

 ## License